-As Joia Henson, APRN-CNP, explains, “‘Dry drowning’ is not a medically-accepted term,” which means that it is not actually listed by Centers for Disease Control and Prevention as a medical condition.
-“Parents should watch for children who become suddenly ill following any water exposure.”
+As Joia Henson, APRN-CNP, explains, “‘Dry drowning’ is not a medically-accepted term.”
+It is not a medical condition listed by the Centers for Disease Control and Prevention.
+“Parents should watch for children who become suddenly ill after water exposure.”

 What you should look for

-Any kind of sudden respiratory problem indicates that a child should be evaluated in the emergency room.
+Any kind of sudden respiratory problem means the child should be evaluated in the emergency room.

 - Coughing that doesn’t go away or is getting worse